randria/talks/20210923-ls2n-csi-g5k_demo/0-first_connection.md

+## Connecting for the first time on G5K

 The primary way to move around Grid'5000 is using SSH.
 A [reference page on SSH](https://www.grid5000.fr/w/SSH) is updated and maintained with advanced configuration options that frequent users will find useful.

 As described in the figure below, when using Grid'5000, you will typically: